The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Quartic surfaces

 Combining Theorem \ref{thm::mainTheorem} and Proposition \ref{prop1} we get the following. \begin{cor}[of Theorem \ref{thm::mainTheorem}] The families $\mathcal{F}_i$ are irreducible divisors inside $|\OO_{\PP^3}(4)|$ for $1\leq i\leq5$. \end{cor}

-The following lemma shows that each $\mathcal{F}_i$ coincides with a known family of quartic surfaces, and will ultimately imply that a generic $X_i\in \mathcal{F}_i$ has Picard rank 2. \begin{lem} The component $\mathcal{F}_i$ coincides with the family of quartic surfaces containing a curve $C_i'$, where \begin{enumerate}[i)] \item $C_1'$ is a degree 6 and genus 3 curve given by the resolution
+The following lemma shows that each $\mathcal{F}_i$ coincides with a known family of quartic surfaces. \begin{lem} The component $\mathcal{F}_i$ coincides with the family of quartic surfaces containing the following curves \begin{enumerate} \item[$\mathcal{F}_1:$] a degree 6 and genus 3 curve given by the resolution